vncntstlm/gitActivity/README.md

-#Welcome to this Git Activity
+<h1>Welcome to this Git Activity

-##Part One: Centralized Workflow
+<h2>Part One: Centralized Workflow

 The goal of this exercise is to introduce you to centralized workflows.
 What that entails is learning about pulling, pushing, and dealing with merge conflicts.